-Though a perfectly viable option for business funding, there are a lot of misconceptions and myths about invoice factoring.
+Though a perfectly viable option for business financing, there are a lot of misconceptions and myths about invoice funding.
 The lack of understanding about what invoice factoring is and does contribute to the delusions about the practice, when in fact, invoice factoring is not all that different from a business loan.
 (Just without the debt, high interest rates, strict approval and lengthy process)

 Misconception #1: Invoice factoring is only for businesses with cash flow or other money problems